johnnygerard/PasswordGen/README.md

 To install it, visit [Microsoft Store](https://www.microsoft.com/store/apps/9N41PKLFWJNJ).

-UI testing is done with [WinAppDriver](https://github.com/microsoft/WinAppDriver).
+UI testing is done with [WinAppDriver](https://github.com/microsoft/WinAppDriver) and MSTest.

 Details about the way passwords are generated:
 - A new password is automatically generated at startup.